Deformation Quantization for Actions of K\"ahlerian Lie Groups: Extension of the oscillatory integral

 which extends the ordinary integral on $\CD(G,\CE)$ and that we called the {\em oscillatory integral}.

-The aim of the present subsection is to explain how for the tempered pair $(\S,\bS)$ of Theorem \ref{TP1P}, one can enlarge the domain of definition of the oscillatory integral.
-For this let $\CE$ be a Fr\'echet space with topology underlying a countable family of semi-norms $\{\|.\|_j\}_{j\in\N}$, $\{\mu_j\}_{j\in\N}$ a family of tempered weights on $\S$ and $\nu$ be a fixed tempered and $\Y$-right-invariant weight\footnote{We may view $\nu$ as a function on $Q$.} on $\S$.
+The aim of the present section is to explain how for the tempered pair $(\S,\bS)$ of Theorem \ref{TP1P}, one can enlarge the domain of definition of the oscillatory integral.
+For this let $\CE$ be a Fr\'echet space, $\underline\mu=\{\mu_j\}_{j\in\N}$ a family of tempered weights on $\S$ and $\nu$ be a fixed tempered and $\Y$-right-invariant weight\footnote{We may view $\nu$ as a function on $Q$.} on $\S$.
 Let us then consider the following subspace of $C^\infty(\S,\CE)$:

-This space may be understood as a variant of the symbol space $\CB^{\{\mu_j\}}(\S,\CE)$, where a specific dependance of the family of weights $\{\mu_j\}_{j\in\N}$ in the degree of the derivative is allowed.
+This space may be understood as a variant of the symbol space $\CB^{\underline\mu}(\S,\CE)$, where a specific dependence of the family of weights $\underline\mu$ in the degree of the derivative is allowed.
 We endow the latter space with the following set of semi-norms: